djplaner/blog/docs/2008/11/21/starting-a-new-journey-and-hobby-photography/index.md

 ---
+categories:
+- photography
+date: 2008-11-21 09:08:32+10:00
+next:
+  text: Kant - separation of reason and experience
+  url: /blog2/2008/11/21/kant-separation-of-reason-and-experience/
+previous:
+  text: More on the expert designer - efficiency and effectiveness
+  url: /blog2/2008/11/21/more-on-the-expert-designer-efficiency-and-effectiveness/
 title: Starting a new journey and hobby - photography
-date: 2008-11-21 09:08:32+10:00
-categories: ['photography']
 type: post
 template: blog-post.html
 comments: